Stock Advisor: #1 Recommended Advisory Service... the stats don't lie

 And the track-record so far has been pretty darn good.
 Below you can see its significant out-performance of the S&P 500, which by the way is at about a 4 to 1 ratio...

-However, we don't want to mislead you.
+However, I don't want to mislead you.
 The performance is good, but probably not quite as good as it appears.

 It's true that the average stock pick is up a whopping 406% since the service started over a decade ago, but this is largely because of big winning recommendations in the past (like Amazon & Booking.com)... that aren't very common.